Children's Products/ Car Seats

 - Strollers/ carriages

 - High chairs

-Falls were the top cause of injury, with injuries to the head and face occurring most frequently.
+Falls were the top cause of injuries caused by children's products, with injuries to the head and face occurring most frequently.
 Other possible dangers included entrapment, suffocation, strangulation, amputation, choking, abrasions and internal injuries.

 The agency reported an average of 105 under-5 child deaths every year attributed to nursery products.
 In these cases, 86 percent of fatalities were attributed to: